iliaross/script-stash/README.md

 - **check-apache-vhosts.pl**
-  Tests Apache virtual host configurations by enabling them one by one and verifying the configuration remains valid
+  Tests Apache virtual host configurations by enabling them one by one and verifying the configuration remains valid.
 - **net-ip-lookup.pl**
   Lookup comprehensive network information about an IP address or hostname including geolocation, ISP, ASN, timezone.
-Performs network diagnostics (ping, traceroute, port scanning)
+Performs network diagnostics (ping, traceroute, port scanning).

 #### Bash Scripts

 - **hosts-update-segment.bash**
-  Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup first
+  Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup first.
 - **hosts-sync.bash**
   Syncs local Git projects to remote `debug-*` hosts defined in `/etc/hosts`, with specific support for Webmin and its modules, filtering by running virtual